-Christmas lights are already twinkling in the streets, while Christmas markets and outdoor ice rinks are in full swing.
+Christmas lights are already twinkling in the streets, and our weekends will soon be filled with Christmas markets, hot chocolate, and outdoor ice rinks.
 There is no doubt that the season is upon us.

 But while our high streets are all decorated early with ulterior motives (yes, they want you in the shops, people), are there rules for when you should deck the halls of your actual home?